Chrysler asked the U.S. Bankruptcy Court on Monday for a swift hearing into its planned sale to Italy's Fiat SpA

 The decision by some lenders to hold out set off a political firestorm.

 President Barack Obama called the holdouts speculators who hoped for a better deal from the U.S. taxpayer, and Michigan lawmakers threatened to pull state business from them.

 Tom Lauria, an attorney at White & Case who represents an ad-hoc group of the dissenting secured lenders, told the court that publicly identified group members had received death threats which they perceive as being bona fide.

 As a result, the group may seek to disclose its membership to the court under seal, Lauria said.
 Lenders who received death threats have notified police and the FBI, he said.

-Those excluded plants include Sterling Heights Assembly in suburban Detroit where the automaker builds Chrysler Sebring sedans and convertibles and the Dodge Avenger.
+One plant, Sterling Heights Assembly in suburban Detroit, builds mid-size Chrysler Sebring and Dodge Avenger cars.

 The case is in re Chrysler LLC, U.S. Bankruptcy Court, Southern District of New York, No. 09-50002.

-(Reporting by Kevin Krolicki, David Bailey, Emily Chasan, Chelsea Emery and Phil Wahba; editing by Dave Zimmerman and Matthew Lewis)
+(Reporting by Kevin Krolicki, David Bailey, Emily Chasan, Chelsea Emery and Phil Wahba; editing by Dave Zimmerman, Matthew Lewis and Carol Bishopric)